 Chinese Ornament

-Even though Owen acknowledges that the Chinese are an ancient civilization that achieved many firsts, he is pretty scathing of their progression, especially in the fine arts.
+Even though Owen acknowledges that the Chinese are an ancient civilisation that achieved many firsts, he is pretty scathing of their progression, especially in the fine arts.

 Below are patterns from both porcelain and paintings -more examples of the Chinoiserie in interiors are in this collection of watercolour paintings of Brighton Pavilion.